 In most pregnancies, labour starts naturally between 37 and 42 weeks.
 But about half of women go past their due date.
-If your pregnancy goes for longer than 41½ to 42 weeks and your baby is overdue, your health professionals might recommend induction of labour.
+If your pregnancy goes for longer than 41½ to 42 weeks and your baby is overdue, your midwife or doctor might recommend induction of labour.

 Your baby is overdue: what’s happening